Filip-Kuczak/Splunk_solutions/Solutions.md

 Using this method is relatively fast and safe to migrate splunk all_in_one server to another machine.
 After installing splunk and prerequisites Engineer should log in and check if splunk works as expected, then if all requirements mentioned above are met, the dnsnaeme/ip address of new server should be added in splunk server1 stanza in inventory file from Splunk_solutions repo.
 After checking if everything is working fine, dns name should be switched to the new server.
 The potential risk is relatively small because we can have two servers running simultaneously until we are sure that everything works as it should.

+What is out of scope for this task( but essential to consider) is how to handle migration and management of heavy knowledge objects like lookups and/or dashboards.
+As this is not the subject for this particular exercise I skipped that aspect, but for real-life example, solution for that should be provided.
+The same for installing all the same TA's and apps from Splunk-base on new server.
+The process of deploying the same set of Splunk-base Apps/TAs on a new server should be automated as well.